geggleto/Collective/README.md

 # Collective
-A slim 3 based skeleton project that utilizes the ADR pattern [ http://pmjones.io/adr/ ].
+Collective is a slim 3 based skeleton project that recommends utilizing the ADR pattern [ http://pmjones.io/adr/ ].
-Collective does not include an ORM or PDO wrappers, this is left up to you to choose!
+Collective will allow you to configure your app strictly from the app.config file.
+Of course you are not limited to doing so.

 # Installation